jakedanielturner/jakedanielturner/README.md

 👋  Hi, I’m @jakedanielturner.
 I'm a student from the United Kingdom who is looking to move into software development once I finish my current degree.
 I'm doing this through a mix of things like Codecademy and FreeCodeCamp, as well as trying to make my own little projects using the skills I am learning.
+Some of these projects can be seen here on Github!

 📫  I can be reached here on Github, or at my email, jakedanielturner@gmail.com.